-Welcome to the ASCEPT-MPGPCR Joint Scientific Meeting 2016
+Welcome to the ASCEPT 2023 Annual Scientific Meeting

-On behalf of the Program Committee, we invite you to attend the ASCEPT-MPGPCR Joint Scientific Meeting to be held at the Melbourne Convention and Exhibition Centre from 27 – 30 November 2016.
+On behalf of the Program Committee, we invite you to attend the ASCEPT Annual Scientific Meeting (ASM).
+We are looking forward to welcoming you at the International Convention Centre, Sydney from 20 – 23 November 2023.

-We anticipate that there will be approximately 350-400 attendees at the meeting from Australia, New Zealand, Asia, Europe and the United States.
-These world-class experts, early career researchers and students are all actively engaged in either academic or industrial pre-clinical and clinical pharmacology with a large number focussed on GPCR research.
+We anticipate that there will be approximately 300 participants for the ASM including world-class experts, early career researchers and students who are all actively engaged in either academic or industrial pre-clinical and clinical pharmacology.

-The meeting offers the opportunity to network with colleagues and other leading international and national scientists and academics at both social and scientific activities.
-A key feature of the meeting is the chance for early career researchers and research students to present their research findings in poster and oral presentations sessions.
-Annual awards and prizes from both ASCEPT and MPGPCR will also be presented at this meeting.
+The ASM offers the opportunity to network with colleagues and other leading international and national scientists and academics at both social and scientific activities.
+A key feature of the ASM is the chance for early career researchers and research students to present their research findings in poster and oral presentation sessions.
+ASCEPT annual awards and prizes will also be presented at the ASM.

 The program of plenary lectures, symposia and workshops, oral presentations and posters will be scientifically stimulating and lead to new collaborations and research opportunities.